University of Twente

 The university has been placed in the top 170 universities in the world by multiple central ranking tables.
-In addition, the UT was ranked the best technical university in The Netherlands by Keuzegids Universiteiten, the most significant national university ranking.
+In addition, the UT was ranked the best technical university in the Netherlands by Keuzegids Universiteiten, the most significant national university ranking.

 The UT collaborates with Delft University of Technology, Eindhoven University of Technology and the Wageningen University and Research Centre under the umbrella of 4TU and is also a partner in the European Consortium of Innovative Universities (ECIU).

 History

-The university was founded in 1961 as Technische Hogeschool Twente or (THT).
+The university was founded in 1961 as Technische Hogeschool Twente (THT).
 After Delft University of Technology and Eindhoven University of Technology, it became the third polytechnic institute in the Netherlands to become a university.
 The institution was later renamed to Universiteit Twente (University of Twente) in 1986, as the result of the changes in the Dutch Academic Education Act in 1984.

 The Dutch government's decision to locate the country's third technical university in Enschede, the main city of Twente, had much to do with the north-eastern province's rich manufacturing industry (textiles, metal, electrical engineering, chemicals).
-Another important consideration was the fact that the local economy needed a boost to compensate for the dwindling textile industry.
-Just as the fact that the municipality of Enschede made the Drienerlo estate available for the first campus University of the Netherlands.
+Another important consideration was that the local economy needed a boost to compensate for the dwindling textile industry.
+The municipality of Enschede made the Drienerlo estate available for the first campus University of the Netherlands.

 Campus

 The University of Twente was built on the former country estate of Drienerlo, situated between Hengelo and Enschede.
-The 140-hectare estate consists of woodland, meadows and water.
+The 140-hectare (345 acre) estate consists of woodland, meadows and water.
 Architects Van Tijen and Van Embden designed the first — and so far only — Dutch campus university along American lines where students and staff live, work and pursue their leisure activities on campus.

 The Student Union, which is run entirely by students, manages several premises, including the student social centre (De Pakkerij) and study centre (Wallstreet) in Enschede and The Water sports complex on the Twentekanaal.